Dr Alison Slater

 Alison was appointed as an Associate Lecturer in 2008 and joined the permanent staff in February 2013.
 She completed her PhD, funded by the AHRC, at MIRIAD in 2011.
 She has an MA in Textiles from MMU and BA (hons) in Textile/Surface Design from Bolton Institute of H.E. (now the University of Bolton).
 Alison has also worked for the University of Bolton and the University of Salford.

-Alison’s doctoral research, entitled ‘The Dress of Working-Class Women in Bolton and Oldham, Lancashire 1939 to 1945’, used oral history methods to investigate working-class memories of dress in the North West, while also questioning the nature of memories as historical evidence.
+Alison’s doctoral research, entitled ‘The Dress of Working-Class Women in Bolton and Oldham, Lancashire 1939 to 1945’, used oral history methods to investigate working-class memories of dress in the North West of England during the Second World War, while also questioning the nature of memories as historical evidence.
 Her findings challenge existing ideas about experiences of clothing rationing and the Government’s ‘Make Do and Mend’ campaign.
 More recent research has considered the impact of materiality in memories of dress.

 Alison Slater is a member of the Visual Culture Research Group.